 - A. The Hillside Building Committee or Hillside Building Committee Chair as established in Chapter 2 of the Town Code shall review all new applications submitted to the Town for Development and related construction within a Hillside Development Area.
-No building permit shall be issued for such application until approved by the Committee and then such issuance shall only be in accordance with the plans and specifications approved by the Committee. - B. The Hillside Building Committee may review applications for additions to existing structures in accordance with Section 2207 (VII)(A) of this Ordinance. - C. The Hillside Building Committee may review applications for accessory construction (e.g. fences, retaining walls, pools etc.) if the Town Manager or designee in consultation with Hillside Building Committee Chair determines that the proposed construction: (i) creates a significant visual impact; or (ii) proposes an additional disturbance area. - D. The Hillside Building Committee approval process may consist of the following stages: - 1.
+No building permit shall be issued for such application until approved by the Committee and then such issuance shall only be in accordance with the plans and specifications approved by the Committee. - B. The Hillside Building Committee may review applications for additions to existing structures in accordance with Section 2207 (VII)(A) of this Ordinance. - C. The Hillside Building Committee may review applications for accessory construction (e.g. fences, Retaining Walls, pools etc.) if the Town Manager or designee in consultation with Hillside Building Committee Chair determines that the proposed construction: (i) creates a significant visual impact; or (ii) proposes an additional disturbance area. - D. The Hillside Building Committee approval process may consist of the following stages: - 1.
 An Administrative Hillside Chair Review. - 2.
 A Combined Hillside Building Committee Review Meeting. - 3.
 A Conceptual Plan Review Meeting. - 4.
 A Formal Hillside Building Committee Review Meeting.

 Section 2205 REVIEW AND DEVELOPMENT PROCESS.
-The Hillside Building Committee shall review Development plans, as outlined in Section 2204, prior to the issuance of a building, grading or other Development permit.
-The review and development process consists of up to four stages, depending upon the nature and scope of the proposed Development:
+The Hillside Building Committee shall review Development plans, as outlined in Section 2204, prior to the issuance of a building, Grading or other Development permit.
+The review and development process consists of up to four stages, depending upon the nature and scope of the proposed Development.
+In addition, safety reviews and measures may be required as outlined in Section 2205.V.